killerapp/comfyui-flux/README.md

 # ComfyUI and Flux.1 🖼️🚀

-This guide will help you get up and running with Flux.1 in ComfyUI.
+This guide will help you get up and running with [Flux.1](https://blackforestlabs.ai/) in [ComfyUI](https://github.com/comfyanonymous/ComfyUI).

 ## Getting Started 🏁

-1. Install ComfyUI following the instructions for your operating system.
+1. Install [ComfyUI](https://github.com/comfyanonymous/ComfyUI) following the instructions for your operating system.
-2. Download the required model files and place them in the correct directories.
+2. Download the required model files and place them in the correct directories (see below).
+3. Launch ComfyUI.
-3. Load the included workflow file in ComfyUI.
+4. Load the included workflow file in ComfyUI.
-4. Select the appropriate models in the workflow.
+5. Enter your prompt in the designated text input node.

 ## Required Model Files 📁